WizBhoo/OCR_P07_BileMo/README.md

 php bin/console doctrine:fixtures:load
 ```

 *   Well done !
+Project installed !
+*   Hold On !
+It is a private API, so please, click on this link to follow the [API BileMo - Getting Started](Resources/Api-BileMo/getting-started.md) guide.
+*   Now you are ready !
-The project is installed so you just have to go to your localhost home page to have access to the API Doc.
+*   So you just have to go to your localhost home page to have access to the Nelmio API Doc.
+*   If you prefer, you can use software like Postman to request the API.

 -------------------------------------------------------------------------------------------------------------------------------------

-### How to install the project using my Docker Stack (recommended method)
+## How to install the project using my Docker Stack (recommended method)

 *   My Docker stack provide a development environment ready to run a Symfony project.
 *   Follow this link and read the README file to install it : [Docker Symfony](https://github.com/WizBhoo/docker_sf3_to_sf5)